-The Data Protection Act and GDPR do not prevent the sharing of information for the purposes of keeping a child safe.
+The Data Protection Act does not prevent school staff from sharing of information with relevant agencies where that information may help to protect a child.

-The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available on the NSSP website.
+The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available on the NCASP website.